OthankQ/100-days-of-code/r1-log.md

 ### R3D11

 Interviewed for a web dev job at my school and realized just how much of HTML and CSS I was overlooking just concetrating on frameworks.
 Started coding out designs with just HTML and CSS for practice.

+### R3D12

+Finished the Header and the first and the second section of the main section of the CSS practice site.